INDONESIA

 Pillar Telecom infrastructure & competition |

-It is reported that there is no obligation for passive infrastructure sharing in Guatemala to deliver telecom services to end users.
-However, it is practised both in the mobile and fixed sectors based on commercial agreements.
+It is reported that there is an obligation for passive infrastructure sharing in Indonesia to deliver telecom services to end users.

 Coverage Telecommunications sector